RebeccaFlach/covid-modeling/reports/final_report.md

 **Figure 9: Infections v.
 Maximum Capacity**, representing the relationship between the average number of infections per day vs. the maximum number of students allowed in the dining hall.
 We perform a parameter sweep to investigate the impacts of changing the maximum capacity in the dining hall, ranging from 1 to 30.
 The remaining parameters are set to their default values.

-At maximum restrictions, limiting the number of people in the food area is highly effective at limiting infections.
+When restricted to below ten, and especially below five, limiting the number of people in the food area is effective at limiting infections.
 However, above ten people, the effect is negligible.

 ### Student Arrival Rate